“There were so many things I wanted to do!” moaned Mini. “I never even got to shave my legs.”

 Re-readability: I’m not sure I’ll read this one again but I will go on to read the follow up.

 Combining Hindu mythology with modern-day humor and characters, this tale was fantastic from cover to cover.

-We first meet Aru at her home, the Museum of Ancient Indian Art and Culture.
-To me, it sounded like one of the coolest places in the world to live.
-But Aru doesn’t think so.
-In fact, she lied to her schoolmates about where she was spending break, saying that her mom was taking her to Paris.
+We first meet Aru at her home, the Museum of Ancient Indian Art and Culture, which sounds like one of the coolest places in the world to live.
+However, Aru doesn’t think so, and lies to her schoolmates about where she was spending school break, saying that her mom was taking her to Paris.

 But they found out when they visited the museum and inevitably saw her.
 Trying to catch her in a lie (and being the nasty, snooty kids they are) they decide to tape her with their cell phones.
 Aru wants to prove how dangerous (and cool) the museum is so she lights the cured Lamp of Bharata and unleashes the Sleeper, a demon who is bent on awakening the God of Destruction.

-Her classmates and her mother become frozen in the museum as the Sleeper gets to them and attempts to freeze everyone else on earth as well.
+Her classmates and her mother become frozen in the museum as the Sleeper attempts to freeze them and everyone else on earth as well.

-It’s up to Aru to free them and clean up the mess she’s made.
+It’s up to Aru to free them.
 All she has for help is a bird named Boo and a girl named Mini.
 Oh, and a killer sense of humor.
 Though that gets her into trouble more often than not.
 Mini and Aru must get through the Kingdom of Death to stop the Sleeper, fighting off demons and other creatures along the way.